Thinkr3/cse15l-lab-reports/lab1.md

     - Image
 2. Open a new VSCode instance on your computer.
 A new tab should look like this!
     - Image
-3. On the top menu bar select Terminal > New Terminal, A new tab within VSCode should appear.
+3. On the top menu bar select `Terminal > New Terminal`, A new tab within VSCode should appear.
     - Image
-4. On the right of the terminal tab select the dropdown menu on the the plus sign and select Git Bash.
+4. On the right of the terminal tab select the dropdown menu on the the plus sign and select `Git Bash`.
     - Image
 5. You're ready to ssh!